Arvindhh931/SMS-Spam-Classification/README.md

 # SMS-Spam-Classification using Logistic Regression

+## predicted the spams with close to 98 % precision

 ## Deployment - Currently under progress............

 This dataset was taken from the StatLib library which is maintained at Carnegie Mellon University.
 The dataset was used in the 1983 American Statistical Association Exposition.